Art in the Stacks

 Art in the Stacks is a semi-permanent rotating gallery in the John Richard Allison Library.
 Born out of Regent College's ongoing commitment to beauty, Art in the Stacks showcases art by artists whose work expresses, interrogates, or explores theological, spiritual, or natural themes.
 Designed with beauty in mind, the library’s natural light and large glass windows enrich the study space and create a perfect environment in which to showcase art.
 Every few months a new artist will be added to the Art in the Stacks exhibit.

-You can view the current collections on the west and east walls of the Allison Library.
+You can view the current collections on the walls of the Allison Library.
 If you are interested in purchasing a piece, please contact [email protected].